-- 23.1 The personal hygiene of each resident shall be attended to.
+- 23.1 Written resident care plans, including problems, measurable goals, interventions, and time frames, shall be developed and maintained for each resident consonant with the attending physician's plan of medical care. - a) Resident care plans shall be reviewed, evaluated and revised by professional staff no less than every three months, or when there is a significant change in the resident's health status. - 23.2 The personal hygiene of each resident shall be attended to.
 All residents shall receive care including care of skin, shampooing and grooming of hair, oral hygiene, shaving, cleaning and cutting of fingernails and toenails.
-Residents shall be kept free of offensive odors. - 23.2 Residents shall be encouraged and/or assisted to function at their highest level of self-care and independence.
-Every effort shall be made to keep residents active and out of bed for reasonable periods of time except when contraindicated by physician orders. - 23.3 Such supportive and restorative nursing care needed to maintain maximum functioning of the resident shall be provided. - 23.4 Each resident shall be given care to prevent decubiti, contractures and deformities, including: - a) preventive skin care as appropriate; - b) changing the position of bedfast and chair-fed residents; - c) maintaining proper body alignment and joint movement to prevent contractures and deformities; and - d) encouraging, assisting and training residents in self-care and activities of daily living. - 23.5 Measures shall be taken to prevent and reduce incontinence for each resident which shall include no less than: - a) written assessment by a registered nurse, within two (2) weeks of admission, of each incontinent resident's ability to participate in a bowel and/or bladder training program; - b) an individualized plan of care for each resident selected for training to be included in the resident's nursing care plan to restore as much normal bladder function as possible.
+Residents shall be kept free of offensive odors. - 23.3 Residents shall be encouraged and/or assisted to function at their highest level of self-care and independence.
+Every effort shall be made to keep residents active and out of bed for reasonable periods of time except when contraindicated by physician orders. - 23.4 Every facility shall have an active program for rehabilitative nursing care. - 23.5 Such supportive and restorative nursing care needed to maintain maximum functioning of the resident shall be provided. - 23.6 Each resident shall be given care to prevent pressure ulcers, contractures and deformities, including: - a) preventive skin care as appropriate; - b) changing the position of bedfast and chair-fed residents; - c) maintaining proper body alignment and joint movement to prevent contractures and deformities; and - d) encouraging, assisting and training residents in self-care and activities of daily living. - 23.7 Measures shall be taken to prevent and reduce incontinence for each resident which shall include no less than: - a) written assessment by a registered nurse, within two (2) weeks of admission, of each incontinent resident's ability to participate in a bowel and/or bladder training program; - b) an individualized plan of care for each resident selected for training to be included in the resident's nursing care plan to restore as much normal bladder function as possible.

-23.6 Administration of Drugs
+Administration of Drugs

-Drugs shall be administered in accordance with written orders of the attending physician and procedures established in accordance with sections 26.1 and 26.2 herein.
-Such procedures shall include measures to assure: (1) that drugs are checked against physicians' orders; (2) that the resident is "identified" prior to administration of a drug; (3) that each resident has an individual medication record; and (4) that the dose of drug administered to each resident is properly recorded therein by the person administering the drug.

-a) Drugs not specifically limited as to time or number of doses when ordered shall be controlled by automatic stop orders or other methods in accordance with written policies.

-b) Physicians' verbal orders for drugs and biologicals shall be given only to a licensed nurse, a registered pharmacist or to a physician and shall be immediately recorded and signed by the person receiving the order.
+- Drugs shall be administered in accordance with written orders of the attending physician and procedures established in accordance with sections 26.1 and 26.2 herein.
+Such procedures shall include measures to assure: (1) that drugs are checked against physicians' orders; (2) that the resident is identified prior to administration of a drug; (3) that each resident has an individual medication record; and (4) that the dose of drug administered to each resident is properly recorded therein by the person administering the drug. - a) Drugs not specifically limited as to time or number of doses when ordered shall be controlled by automatic stop orders or other methods in accordance with written policies. - b) Physicians' verbal orders for drugs and biologicals shall be given only to a licensed nurse, a registered pharmacist or to a physician and shall be immediately recorded and signed by the person receiving the order.
 Such orders shall be countersigned by the attending physician within fifteen (15) days.

-23.7 Administration of Drugs by Non-Licensed Personnel
+Administration of Drugs by Non-Licensed Personnel